 Looking for more exciting spots in Paris?
 Make sure you get yourself copies of our 2019 INSIDR Free Paris Travel Guides!
 “Life is drama and drama is life”.
 Walking down the streets of Paris, you can easily spot some film scene sets!
 If you are a cinema fan in the fantasy-breeding Paris, why not visit the filming locations of blockbusters or famous movies filmed in Paris?
 Let’s feel the reality and imagination getting intertwined.
 INSIDR reveals 10 must-visit film locations from the best movie scenes for you, so you can explore the alternative charm of Paris.

 1. INCEPTION FILMING LOCATIONS

-Le Café Debussy, the blasting coffee shop, was just temporarily set for filming purposes.
-After all, it’s been more than 10 years after the release of the film so things must have changed.
-Debussy has been turned into an Italian restaurant Il Russo!
-Even so, sitting in this corner of Paris for people-watching is still a wonderful thing to do!
+Le Café Debussy, the bustling coffee shop in the movie, was just temporarily set for filming purposes.
+And because it’s been more than 10 years after the release of the film, things have changed.
+Debussy has been turned into an Italian restaurant called Il Russo!
+But even so, sitting in this corner of Paris for some good ol’ people-watching is still a wonderful thing to do!